 We also used the gold-standard major topic label assigned by Hansard to each speech to carry out an additional quantitative evaluation.
-For each topic z, we extract the top ten most representative sentences ranked by their respective normalised discriminative score defined by $DS(s, z) = \sum{w \in s} DS(w, z) / Length(s).$

-If a particular model is clustering robustly, the top sentences it extracts should belong to speeches that discuss the same topic and share the same major and/or minor topic labels in the HCD corpus.
+For each topic z, we extract the top ten most representative sentences ranked by their respective normalised discriminative score defined by $\mathrm{DS}(s,z) = \sum{w \in s} \mathrm{DS}(w,z)/\mathrm{Length}(s).$ that discuss the same topic and share the same major and/or minor topic labels in the HCD corpus.
 Table 2 shows for the studied models the percentage of sentences where x out of top 10 topic sentences belong to the same major topic.
-The results reinforce the superior performance of the LAM\LEX approach in comparison with other models.
+The results reinforce the superior performance of the LAM_LEX approach in comparison with other models.